MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

 - Windows Server, [version 1803 (Semi-Annual Channel)](https://docs.microsoft.com/windows-server/get-started/whats-new-in-windows-server-1803) or later
 - [Windows Server 2019](https://docs.microsoft.com/windows-server/get-started-19/whats-new-19)

-Each ASR rule contains one of three settings:
+Each ASR rule contains one of four settings:

-- Not configured: Disable the ASR rule
+- **Not configured**: Disable the ASR rule
-- Block: Enable the ASR rule
+- **Block**: Enable the ASR rule
-- Audit: Evaluate how the ASR rule would impact your organization if enabled
+- **Audit**: Evaluate how the ASR rule would impact your organization if enabled
+- **Warn**: Enable the ASR rule but alow the end user to bypass the block

+> [!IMPORTANT]
+> Currently, warn mode is not supported for three ASR rules.
+To learn more, see [Cases where warn mode is not supported](attack-surface-reduction.md#cases-where-warn-mode-is-not-supported).

 It's highly recommended you use ASR rules with a Windows E5 license (or similar licensing SKU) to take advantage of the advanced monitoring and reporting capabilities available in [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection) (Defender for Endpoint).
 However, for other licenses like Windows Professional or E3 that don't have access to advanced monitoring and reporting capabilities, you can develop your own monitoring and reporting tools on top of the events that are generated at each endpoint when ASR rules are triggered (e.g., Event Forwarding).